Sanbornzhang/blog/ops/kubernetes/a_tour_of_the_kubernetes/part1.md

 ---
-title: A Tour of the Kubernetes Part One
+title: A Tour of the Kubernetes Part One: OverView
 date: 2019/8/15
 sticky: 10
 top: 80